oSoc19/best/filter/README.md

 The script can output the full addresses or only the streetnames.
 When outputting streetnames coordinates and address data are stripped from the result.
 ## Filtering
 ### Filter on postcode
-Using the `--postcode` argument multiple postcodes can be specified to be included in the result.
+Using the `--postcode` argument multiple postcodes separated by spaces can be specified to be included in the result.

 ### Filter on region
 Using the `--bbox` argument a bounding box can be specified.
 For this box the left, bottom, right and top boundary are specified respectively seperated by spaces.
 The values should be in [EPSG:4326](https://epsg.io/4326) coordinate system.